 The sport of Steinholding has been growing very quickly in recent years, and with more competitions popping up across the country, we often have people reaching out to us and telling us about their personal best competition times and asking to be considered for a state or national record.
-We're a very small team and we can't have USSA officials at every event, but we wanted to make sure that there is still a way for competitors to be recognized for their accomplishments.
-So we have created the following guidelines for how a competitor can be recognized for officially setting a new Steinholding record at the State and National levels.
+We wanted to make sure that there is a way for competitors to be recognized for their accomplishments, so we have created the following guidelines for how a competitor can be recognized for officially setting a new Steinholding record at the State and National levels.
+In addition to the judging certification process, and in order to standardize and promote fairness across all competitions, this review is a final check to ensure competitive standards are met, so that the records represent the absolute best in Steinholding integrity.

-Submissions must be from a USSA sanctioned Wild Card Competition or State or National Championship Competition.
-We don't want to see videos of people holding by themselves in their garage- to be considered for a new record, the Steinholder must be participating in actual competition conditions.
+Submissions must be from a USSA National Championship Competition, USSA State Championship Competition, or USSA Wild Card Competition.
+We don't want to see videos of people holding by themselves in their garage.
+To be considered for a new record, the Steinholder must be participating in actual competition conditions.

 At least two USSA-certified judges must be present at the event to oversee the competition in order for the hold to be submitted for consideration.
 Video can tell us a lot, but we want to know that there were also people there in person who are familiar with the rules officiating the competition and providing real-time strikes and feedback to the competitors to ensure their form was correct.